College Football Risk: Season One - 2018

 Season one lasted 66 days.
 The winner of the season was determined by whichever team secured the most territories at the end of the season.
 A total of 119 teams were eliminated in season one, leaving only twelve teams remaining by day 66.
 Season one was the first to allow fanbases to control the map by making strategic moves rather than basing the outcome on the college football season.
 Territories were also consolidated to include more than one county in a single territory, thus counties were eliminated as a measure of conquest.

 Season Two - 2020

 Season two was announced to last 50 days and began on March 23, 2020.
 Only nine out of 131 teams remained at the end of the season.
 The season winner was decided by the most territories held, making Ohio State University the victor.
 The team with the largest number of contiguous territories was the Aggies of Texas A&M University, which did not factor into results.
 The team with the most star power was the University of Michigan.

-Season Three - 2023

-Season Three began on January 20, 2023 and ended on March 13, 2023.
-Season Three introduced a number of new innovations to revive the stagnant game, such as region bonuses and permanent mercenaries.
-After Stanford's discovery of a massive number of bots that favored Michigan in the game, Michigan users Cros and Capn, along with Texas user Rogue, seized control of the game's Discord server and subreddit, kicking out all other moderators from other teams, including the game developer; so the game disaffiliated from the former Discord server and subreddit.